Converting RTMP to HLS: Advantages and How-To (Update)October 25, 2022

 Do you require simple, browser-based publishing?

 When simplicity is the name of the game, and you’re hoping to skip using an encoder altogether, WebRTC is a better option than RTMP for ingest.
-The protocol allows you to start streaming in seconds with Wowza Streaming Cloud.
+The protocol allows you to start streaming in seconds with Wowza Video.
 Find out how in this video tutorial.

 Do you need to transport broadcast-quality content across the public internet?

 As an open-source alternative to RTMP, Secure Reliable Transport (SRT) was designed to address remote video contribution challenges.
 The cutting-edge technology also achieves that elusive combination of high quality and low latency that every live producer seems to be chasing.

 Is real-time interactivity required for your use case?

 If you need true interactivity — we’re talking sub-one-second video delivery for scenarios like emergency response and remote monitoring — then using WebRTC end to end is the only way to go.
 It’s the fastest technology of the bunch and also can be used for ingest and delivery.
 Low-Latency HLS and low-latency CMAF for DASH are also good low-latency options, but full-blown implementations of these emerging technologies haven’t yet been deployed.